 Superstition: The lore and symbolism surrounding wedding rings.

-Origins: In Western society, the wedding ring is a deeply significant item, its never-ending circlet of gold symbolizing a love without end.
+Western society, the wedding ring is a deeply significant item, its never-ending circlet of gold symbolizing a love without end.
 It is placed on the third finger of the left hand because ancient Greek physicians were convinced a vein ran from that finger straight to the heart.

 To lose or break the wedding ring is to foreshadow the end of the marriage through the loss of the husband.
 He will die, be unfaithful, or some unforeseen disaster will befall him.